jadecobra/python_tdd_exercises/source/AttributeError.rst

 - attributes are names which represent a value
 - :doc:`methods <functions>` are :doc:`functions` that may be able to accept inputs and may return a value - they are `callable <https://docs.python.org/3/glossary.html#term-callable>`_

-For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight, and :doc:`methods <functions>` like age which returns a value based on the current year and date of birth attribute, you can see an example of this in :doc:`classes`
+For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight, and :doc:`methods <functions>` like age which returns a value based on the current year and date of birth attribute, you can see an example of this in :doc:`class </classes>`

 RED: make it fail
 ^^^^^^^^^^^^^^^^^